 NATO has established a guideline that member nations contribute a minimum of 2% of gross domestic product toward defense, as an indication of that nation’s commitment to the key goal of mutual protection and security.
 However, only about a third of NATO member states – 10 of 29 countries for which data is available – are estimated to meet this 2% guideline in 2021.
 (Data is not included for Iceland, which has no permanent military force.)

 While the U.S. spends the most on this goal of all NATO member states (estimated to be over $725 billion in constant 2015 prices and exchange rates), Greece is contributing a higher share of its GDP to defense expenditures.
 Other states that meet or exceed this guideline include several across Central and Eastern Europe.
 And two additional top defense spenders – the UK and France – also meet this threshold.

 But in Germany, where approximately 40,000 American troops are stationed to protect Europe from military threats, only 1.53% of the national budget is spent on defense.
 And a recent poll from Korber-Stiftung shows Germans are split on whether to increase their defense expenditures: 49% support boosting it to the 2% NATO guideline, while 45% are opposed.

 Note: This post, originally published June 10, 2021, has been updated to include figures for member states’ defense contributions in 2021.
-Here are the questions used for this analysis, along with responses, and international methodology.
-U.S. methodology can be found here.
+Here are the questions used for this analysis, along with responses, and its international methodology, U.S. methodology, and full dataset.